String Submodular Functions with Curvature Constraints: Uniform Structure

 \section{Uniform Structure}

-Let $I$ be the subset of $\bbA^*$ with maximal string length $K$: $I=\{A\in \bbA^*: |A|\leq K\}.$ We call $I$ a \emph{uniform structure}.
-Note that the way we define uniform structure is similar to the way we define independent sets of uniform matroids.
+Let $I$ consist of those elements of $\mathbb A^*$ with maximal length $K$: $I=\{A\in \bbA^*: |A|\leq K\}.$ We call $I$ a \emph{uniform structure}.
+Note that the way we define uniform structure is similar to the way we define independent sets associated with uniform matroids.
 We will investigate the case of non-uniform structure in the next section.
 Now \eqref{eqn:1} can be rewritten as

 We first consider the relationship between the total curvatures and the approximation bounds for the greedy strategy.